Weaving in Your Ends ... Invisibly

 The last step on your knitting project before blocking (or immediately wearing) is to weave in those loose tails of yarn.
 I usually go for a common method which leaves tiny yarn tails flapping on the inside my sweater until they felt into the fabric.
 But if you've made a reversible garment, then flappy ends just aren't going to work.

-When it comes to changing yarn mid-project, I recommend using a magic knot for an invisible finish.
+For reversible garments, I recommend using a magic knot for an invisible finish when changing yarn mid-project.
 It needs to be done while you're knitting (not at the end of your project) and it doesn't leave any tails on your knitting fabric to weave in later.
 But, it still leaves you with the start and end threads and that's what we're doing today.

 In this tutorial, I'll show you how to weave in yarn ends on the Broken Rib beanie.
 Because it's reversible, an invisible finish is everything.
 A video version of this tutorial is available below or you can keep reading for photo tutorials.